FRAME: 2010 Metal Rebel Contender

 PEGS: JPEG Lighter

-Jimmy Levan Bike Check Posted on December 30, 2009 by Francis
+Jimmy Levan Bike Check Posted by Francis on Dec 30, 2009

 In case you were wondering what Jimmy’s riding these days, here a flipbook for you to look through!
 It’s an all metal bike for the guy who runs Metal Bikes.
 Read more for a brief Q&A about his setup and a few extra photos.